 There’s an easy solution to this problem, though.
 Keep the bread in the oven slightly longer than the recipe calls for in order to dry it out a bit more.
 Don’t worry, this won’t make your perfect loaf inedible.
 This will just help to soak up some of that extra moisture.
 Get some dough rolling with these Buttery Garlic Twists or these Authentic Bagels.

 Source: Chocolate Coconut Oat Bars

 Maybe your baked goods didn’t sink or turn out gummy, and maybe they didn’t spread too much or crumble.
 For some unrelated reason, they aren’t quite perfect.
 Let’s do some quick troubleshooting: did you use a substitution, like applesauce or a flax egg?
 Substitutions are awesome, especially for vegan cooking.
 Here’s the thing, though – different substitutions can have drastically different impacts on the final product.
 Check out our breakdown of vegan egg replacements for a primer and stick to the recipe the first time around just to get a feel for what the baked goods are supposed to taste like.

 If you didn’t use a substitution, did you change the recipe in any way?
 Maybe you swapped out almond flour for chickpea flour, or maybe you used agave instead of brown sugar.
-Neither of these are mistakes, but they can change the outcome of a recipe.
+Neither of these is a mistake, but they can change the outcome of a recipe.
 Try following a recipe carefully one time through before making your own tweaks.
 Try some easy-to-follow recipes like these Raw Chocolate Caramel Bars or these 4-Ingredient No-Bake Banana Bread Bars.